a-le/db-portal/README.md

 ## Roadmap
 - codebase reorganization and quality improvements
+- file import (csv, json, xlsx... ) to existing table
+- streamed data transfer into an existing table (can target a different DSN or database vendor)
 - Act as a http DB proxy for other apps
 - use github actions for CI
 - add tests
-- file import (csv... ) to existing table or new auto-created table
-- table import/export in some JSON format (with definition + data)
 - Support SQL scripts via CLI tools (psql, sqli etc...)
 - Load and save query/script files
 - Enhance data dictionary functionality